Law

 Special Requirements for the Ph.D.
 Degree

 Each student will have a faculty advisory committee, which will help the student select appropriate courses.
-In their first year, students take a mandatory two-term seminar on the foundations of legal scholarship, legal theory, and methods (or its equivalent) and as many as four additional courses.
-Students may take other courses in the Law School or in other departments or schools at Yale University.
+In their first year, students take a mandatory two-term seminar on the foundations of legal scholarship, legal theory, and methods or its equivalent as specified by the program’s director of graduate studies (DGS).
+Each student may enroll in as many as four additional courses.
+These courses may be offered in the Law School or in other departments or schools at Yale University.
 Each student’s advisory committee may waive up to four courses.
-The foundations seminar may not be waived and must be taken for a grade, not audited.
+The foundations seminar or its equivalent as specified by the program’s DGS may not be waived and must be taken for a grade, not audited.

 Each Ph.D. student must take two qualifying examinations.
 The first, administered before the start of the second term in the program, is a written examination based on materials studied in the first term of the foundations seminar.
 It will test the student’s breadth of knowledge across the legal canon, including knowledge of canonical texts, methods, and principles.
 The second is an oral examination administered by the student’s advisory committee at the beginning of the second year and no later than October 15 of that year.
 The oral examination tests the student’s knowledge of the scholarship, theories, and methodologies relevant to the student’s area of study.
 Both qualifying examinations are graded on a pass/fail basis.
 A student who fails a qualifying examination will have one opportunity to retake the examination in the following term.

 After completion of the second qualifying examination, the student will assemble a faculty dissertation committee and prepare a dissertation prospectus.
 Upon approval of the prospectus, usually by the end of the fourth term, the student will devote the remaining time in the program to writing a dissertation, which may take the form of a traditional monograph or three publishable scholarly articles.
-The final dissertation must be approved by both the student’s dissertation committee and the director of graduate studies (DGS).
+The final dissertation must be approved by both the student’s dissertation committee and the DGS.

 Students in the Ph.D. in Law program are also expected to meet additional academic requirements in each year of the program, specified below and outlined in greater detail in the Ph.D. in Law Program Manual available from the Graduate Programs Office at Yale Law School.
 Students who fail to meet program requirements will not be in good standing and may be withdrawn from the program.

-All required written work must be judged satisfactory by the student’s advisory committee, in consultation with the assistant dean for graduate programs and the director of graduate studies (DGS).
+All required written work must be judged satisfactory by the student’s advisory committee, in consultation with the assistant dean for graduate programs and the DGS.
 A satisfactory article or chapter is one that the student’s advisory committee, the assistant dean, and the DGS agree is appropriate and ready for professional presentation at an academic workshop, and one that offers the promise of meeting the standards expected by leading law reviews or academic presses.

-First-year requirements include satisfactory performance in course work, including the foundations seminar (or its equivalent); passing the first qualifying examination; and completion of a first dissertation article or chapter.
+First-year requirements include satisfactory performance in course work, including the foundations seminar (or its equivalent as specified by the DGS); passing the first qualifying examination; and completion of a first dissertation article or chapter.
 Students also must submit an approved reading list for the second qualifying examination to the assistant dean and the DGS no later than the final day of the spring examination period.

 Second-year requirements include submission of the first dissertation article or chapter for publication no later than the first day of classes for the fall term of the second year and successful completion of the second qualifying examination by October 15 of that year.
 Second-year students shall complete a second satisfactory dissertation article or chapter by December 1 and complete their first required teaching experience by the end of their second year in the program.
 They shall submit their dissertation prospectus to the assistant dean and the DGS by June 1 of the second year.

 The program is designed to be completed in three years and two summers, but students who do not expect to complete all program requirements before the conclusion of their third year in the program are invited to petition the Law School’s Ph.D.
 Policy Committee for permission to enroll for a seventh and eighth semester in the program under Extended Registration or Dissertation Completion Status (DCS).
 Those enrolled under Extended Registration are full-time students and receive, as before, Yale Basic Health coverage and a Health Award to cover the cost of Yale Health hospitalization/specialty coverage, but they do not receive stipendiary support.
-Instead, they are eligible to teach in Yale College or, in exceptional circumstances, to assist a Yale Law School faculty member in their teaching to support their living expenses.
-Teaching opportunities are coordinated by the Graduate School’s Teaching Fellow Program.
+Instead, having completed their two required teaching experiences, they are eligible to teach in Yale College or, in exceptional circumstances, to assist a Yale Law School faculty member in their teaching to support their living expenses.
+Teaching opportunities are coordinated by the graduate school’s Teaching Fellow Program.

-Those on both "Extended Registration" and "Dissertation Completion" status are responsible for paying the Continuous Registration Fee ($790 per term for the 2023–24 academic year).
-(Note that the Graduate School provides a fellowship to cover the cost of the Continuous Registration Fee for those teaching in Yale College.)
+Those on both “Extended Registration” and “Dissertation Completion” status are responsible for paying the Continuous Registration Fee.
+(Note that the graduate school provides a fellowship to cover the cost of the Continuous Registration Fee for those teaching in Yale College.)

 Teaching